MooHoll/cpg_observed_expected/README.md

 **02_graph_cpgOE_per_feature.R**
 This script takes the above created output files and calculates the CpG o/e ratio for each annotation.

-<code>Rscript 02_graph_cpgOE_per_feature.R your_genome_genes.fa your_genome_exons.fa your_genome_intron.fa </code>
+<code>Rscript 02_graph_cpgOE_per_feature.R species_genes.fa species_exons.fa species_introns.fa </code>

+It produces two output files:
-The output of this script is a nice plot which shows the CpG o/e distribution for each annotation given.
+- species.pdf (a nice graph with the CpG o/e distribution and peaks for each feature)
+- species_data.txt (a file with the CpG o/e data for further analysis, if you want)

 **TO-DO:** Tidy up, not very effecient, takes a while to run and will only take the three specificed files.

 ----

-**03_XXX.R**
+**03_mixed_distribution_testing.R**
-Finally, this script will take your feature of choice (currently just one at a time), e.g. just genes, and force two mixture normal distributions using the R package *mixtools* to check for the presence of two distributions, i.e. methylated features and non-methylated features.
+Finally, this script will take the above species_data.txt and force two mixture normal distributions using the R package *mixtools* to check for the presence of two distributions, i.e. methylated features and non-methylated features.

+<code>Rscript 03_mixed_distribution_testing.R species_data.txt </code>

+It produces three output files:
+- species_genes.pdf
+- species_exons.pdf
+- species_introns.pdf

 **TO-DO:** Find way of adding 95% confidence intervals to the mean of each distribution.